-5.9.2 No. of medals /awards v won by stu idents in Spo orts, C Games and other events Sports : State/ University level 00 National l evel 00 Inter national level 00 l: State/ University level 00 National l evel 00 Inter national level 00 5.10 Schol arships and Financial Sup pport Number o f Amount in Ruj pees Financial support from i nstitution 46 9200/- Financial support from g governmen nt 132 1,99,550/- Financial support from of ST, OBC, PH, Minority receiving direct payment college Communi ty students 848 5.11 Stud dent organised / initiative s Fairs : State/ University level NIL National le evel NIL Intern ational level NIL Exhibition : State/ University level NIL National le evel NIL Intern ational level NIL 5.12 No. of social initiatives under rtaken by the students NONE 5 12 Maia .c .4 1 1 !
-11

-5.13 Major grievances of students (if any) redressed: The student grievance redressal cell is organically related to the Students' Union of the College, the member of which convey their complaints and demands from time to time to the Teacher-in-Charge.
-As response to such grievances, the common rooms for boys and girls have been renovated, a canteen has been opened, sports equipment have been bought.
+5.9.2 No. of medals /awards won by students in Sp orts, Games and other events Sports : State/ University level 00 National l level 00 Inter national level 00 Cultura l: State/ University level 00 National l evel 00 Inter national level 00 5.10 Schol arships and Financial Support Number of students Amount in Rupees Financial support from institution 92 20225/- Financial support from government 496 26,74,300/- Financial support from other sources: SC, ST, OBC, PH, Minority Community students receiving direct payment, not through college 1006 5.11 Stud dent organised / initiatives Fairs : State/ University level NIL National le evel NIL Intern ational level NIL Exhibition : State/ University level NIL National le evel NIL Intern ational level NIL 5.12 No. of social initiatives undertaken by the students NONE related to t r grievances of students (if any) redressed: The he Students' Union of the College, the member to time to the Teacher-in-Charge.
+As response ave been renovated, a canteen has been opened r of which convey thei to such grievances, the r complaints and demands e common rooms for boys